 Potassium

-Potassium is one of the most vital minerals for mental and physical health.
+Potassium is a vital mineral for mental and physical health.
 It is required for muscle contraction and normal heart, brain, and nerve function.
-Older adults with potassium-rich foods normally have improved health, together with a minimized risk of kidney stones, osteoporosis, high blood pressure, and strokes.
-Nevertheless, as we age, our kidney function declines, which can reduce potassium levels in the human body.
+Older adults who eat potassium-rich foods normally have improved health and a minimized risk of kidney stones, osteoporosis, high blood pressure, and strokes.
+Nevertheless, as we age, our kidney function declines, which can reduce potassium levels in the body.

 Avocados, bananas, carrot juice, cream of tartar, fish, prune juice, soybeans, sweet potatoes, white potatoes, and yogurt are excellent sources of potassium.
-However, excess potassium could result in its own set of risks, including nausea, muscle weakness, and an irregular heart rate.
-It is therefore important to talk to your physician to determine the dose of potassium.
+However, excess potassium can cause risks, including nausea, muscle weakness, and an irregular heart rate.
+Therefore, it is important to talk to your physician to determine the appropriate dose.

 Folate

-Folate is important for the proper functioning of the nervous system at all ages.
-However, as we get older, it’s crucial to have the required amount of folate.
-Research studies say that this adequate intake of folate reduces the risk of depression, Alzheimer’s disease, hearing loss, and cognitive function.
+Folate is essential for the proper functioning of the nervous system at all ages.
+However, it's crucial to have the required amount as we age.
+Research studies say that an adequate intake of folate reduces the risk of depression, Alzheimer's disease, hearing loss, and cognitive function.

 Folate is present in several foods, including vegetables, fruits, beans, meats, and dairy products.
-Specifically, foods like spinach, broccoli, beef liver, avocado, and some breakfast cereals are excellent sources of folate.
+Spinach, broccoli, beef liver, avocado, and some breakfast cereals are excellent sources of folate.

 Vitamin D